iLib-js/ilib-webpack-loader/README.md

    Using dynamic data is a good choice if you have a lot of locales or use a lot of different ilib classes.

+Compressed or Not?
+---

+You can compress/uglify ilib code normally using the regular uglify webpack plugin.
+Note that the ilib code in npm is already uglified, so you will get that by default (except for the webpack glue/wrapper code of course.)

+If you would like to create a version of ilib that is NOT compressed, you're going to have to do a little more work.
+See the sections below for details on how to do that.

 Using the Loader
 ----------------